duncantmiller/heatspring-contractor-projects/README.md

 - Experience with the JumpstartPro template
 - A solid understanding of Hotwire, Turbo and StimulusJS and an interest in learning and developing best practices around those as they continue to evolve
 - Cares about TDD and code maintainability and can think in terms of a small team capacity
-- Responsive and will follow through on commitments, we don’t have extremely hard deadlines but we are eager to make these changes
+- Responsive and will follow through on commitments, we don’t have any hard deadlines but we are eager to make these changes

 ## About HeatSpring

-HeatSpring provides highly technical online training, credentialing and certification for professionals in industries addressing the climate crisis like solar, energy storage, geothermal, drones and green building.
+HeatSpring provides highly technical online training towards credentialing and certification for professionals in industries addressing the climate crisis like solar, energy storage, geothermal, drones and green building.
 We help industry experts make money by sharing their knowledge with engineers, electricians, business owners, contractors, designers and installers.
-We have been in business since 2007 and are well known and respected in our niche industries.
+Students get access to great content and pathways to earn and maintain respected industry credentials and certifications.
+We have been in business since 2007 in our niche industries.
+We are a tiny core team partnering with a lot of expert instructors that we share revenue with.

 ## Why you should want to work with us